aydan1504/Ingredient-Recipe-Model/README.md

 # Recipe Model AI

 A lightweight recipe recommendation system based on ingredient list matching.
-This project uses TF-IDF vectorization and cosine similarity to suggest the most relevant recipe from a large dataset, based only on text input — no training or image input required.
+This project uses NLP and TF-IDF vectorization to recommend the most relevant recipe from a large dataset based on user-inputted ingredients.
+Images are included for visualization, but the recommendation is fully text-based.

 ## Project Overview

-The goal of this project is to recommend recipes by analyzing a user-provided list of ingredients.
+The goal of this project is to recommend recipes by analyzing a short ingredient description from the user.
 We apply a simple retrieval-based approach that:
-- Vectorizes ingredient lists using TF-IDF
-- Compares them against a recipe dataset
+- Extracts key nouns (ingredients) from the user's input using spaCy
+- Converts all recipes' ingredients into TF-IDF vectors
+- Computes cosine similarity between the user input and the dataset
-- Returns the most similar recipe based on cosine similarity
+- Returns the top 5 matching recipes

-No training or fine-tuning is needed, making this method fast and efficient.
+Images are displayed using the CLIP-preprocessed dataset, but are not used for prediction.

 ## Technologies Used

 - Python
 - Google Colab
+- Pandas, NumPy, Matplotlib, Seaborn
 - Scikit-learn (TF-IDF, cosine similarity)
-- Pandas, NumPy
+- spaCy (NLP-based ingredient extraction)
+- Transformers (CLIP for optional image display)

 ## Dataset

 We used the [Food Ingredients and Recipe Dataset with Images](https://www.kaggle.com/datasets/pes12017000148/food-ingredients-and-recipe-dataset-with-images) from Kaggle.
-Although the dataset contains images, this project only uses the **textual recipe information**, including:
+It contains:
-- 13,582 ingredient lists
+- 13,582 food images
-- Recipe titles and cooking instructions
+- Recipe titles, ingredients, and cooking instructions

+Only the text data is used for recommendation.
+Image paths are used for optional visualization.

 ## How to Run

 1. Open the `RecipeModel2.ipynb` notebook in Google Colab.
-2. Upload the Kaggle dataset files to your Drive (JSON format).
+2. Install dependencies and mount your Google Drive if needed.
-3. Run the notebook step by step:
+3. Run all cells step by step:
-   - Load and preprocess ingredients
+   - Download and load the dataset
-   - Vectorize inputs using TF-IDF
-   - Compute cosine similarity
+   - Preprocess the ingredient texts
-   - Return the closest-matching recipe
+   - Build the TF-IDF matrix

-## Evaluation

-We evaluated the system manually by checking if the returned recipes matched the given ingredients.
-It performed well in most cases, especially for common or specific ingredient combinations.
+   - Enter a natural ingredient phrase (e.g., *"chicken, garlic, onion"*) to get top 5 similar recipes

 ## Contributors